Danish senior pension

 How to apply for Danish senior pension

-If you live in Denmark, Seniorpensionsenheden (the Senior Pension Authority) will process your application for senior pension.
+If you live in Denmark, Seniorpensionsenheden (the Senior Pension Authority) will process your application for a senior pension.

 If you live in another Nordic country and have earned the right to a senior pension in Denmark, you will generally need to apply for it to the authorities in the country where you live.